AbdullrahmanGad/ivolve-Tasks/README.md

 - **Build Time:** Faster (JAR already built outside Docker)

-- [x]  Note:- all file and code are included as .zip in case you don't want to clone.
+- [x]  Note:- all files + code are included as .zip in case you don't want to clone.
 </details>